 to mitigate their emotional pain in childhood, by noticing others

 who were less fortunate.
-If they could observe another's far worse
+If they could observe another child's far

-plight, it affirmed (by contrast) that theirs wasn't so bad
+worse plight, it affirmed by contrast, that theirs wasn't

-because there was always somebody else who had it
+always someone else who had it a lot worse, and besides,